jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 > - Only a small fraction of the population cast ballots in the
 >   elections that elevated George Washington and John Adams to the
 >   office of the presidency
+>   - George Washington received one vote from each elector (that cast a
+>     ballot).
+The New York legislature failed to appoint its allotted 8
+>     Electors in time.
+Two Electors from Maryland did not vote.
+One
+>     Elector from Virginia did not vote and one Elector was not chosen
+>     because an election district failed to submit returns.
+>     (uselectionatlas.org)
 > - Moreover, the constitution was signed by only 39 delegates, yet its
 >   impact continues to affect our lives